Recently I noticed all of my automatic translations by Tansposh are no longer available.

 - Set different menus for the languages

-- The free version of polylang doesn’t allow to keep the same URL
+- The free version of Polylang doesn’t allow keeping the same URL

 - Additional pages are being created in your dashboard, increasing your database size.